 The City of Pasadena offers a 5% preference to businesses for being certified as a small business with the State of California on Request for Proposals.
 The links and instructions below will help you to understand the ancillary benefits to being certified with the State, eligibility requirements, and instructions for initiating the application process.

 Part of objective two of the Operations Document is to disseminate information regarding economic opportunities to local businesses interested in doing business with the City, and residents interested in construction job referrals; and assist city departments, contractors and developers in identifying local businesses and residents interested in economic opportunities.
 To support this ongoing mission objective the various activities below are designed to institute consistent outreach methods within the city’s procurement processes, and provide outreach for contractors conducting local hiring.
 It may be important to note that the outreach to businesses is designed to begin with Business Licensing.
 Contact is made to local businesses with an active city business license.
 While the contract and hiring results are reported annually to the full City Council, below is a report of the outreach activity conducted.

 These activities create one-on-one interviews (introductions) between local businesses, city departments, and procurement partners; and between residents interested in construction jobs and contractors.

 These activities are carried out during for potential opportunities that fall below the bid threshold (under $25,000).
 Local Businesses with an active business license, and have matching products or services are contacted to gage their interest in the potential opportunity.

 Formal Bid Opportunities (Emailed Notifications)

-The city uses an online-tool to disseminate bid notifications.
+The city uses an online e-Procurement portal to disseminate bid notifications.
 Local businesses interested in bidding on projects with the City of Pasadena are encouraged to register their company information to receive emailed notifications for opportunities that require a formal bid process.